by Aly Findlay

 Snacking on boiled edamame beans — or including them in curries, stir fries and salads — is a great way to benefit from soy’s nutritional makeup.
 Fermented soy products (such as tempeh and miso) are also particularly nutritious.
 The soy component of many Asian diets is almost solely fermented; this is one of the potential explanations for lower rates of certain diseases (such as specific types of cancer) in these countries.
 Even tofu is pretty good for us.

-However, it is worth checking ingredient lists.
+However, it's worth checking ingredient lists because some products have added sugars and unnatural sweeteners.
 Choosing low-sugar or unsweetened soy milks and yoghurts is preferable.
 Additionally, isolated soy compounds, like soy protein isolate — found in many everyday products as well as textured vegetable proteins, protein powders and nutrition bars — are likely to contain concentrated isoflavones similar to those used in the older laboratory trials.

 Similar to above, there are a number of studies — with varying statistical significance — that suggest soy is more beneficial than destructive to our bodies.

-Studies comparing high-soy consuming countries — often in Asia — with Western countries suggest a link between soy consumption and decreased rates of both breast and prostate cancers but these suggestions are not widely confirmed.
+Studies comparing high-soy consuming countries — often in Asia — with Western countries suggest a link between soy consumption and decreased rates of both breast and prostate cancers but these suggestions aren't widely confirmed yet.

 Based on the most recent research, we believe that the pros of consuming soy outweigh the cons.
 So many soy-based foods (like edamame, tofu, tempeh, miso and unsweetened soy milks) are healthy and nutritious to consume as part of a balanced diet unless, of course, you are allergic to soy.